wp-plugins/wp-members/readme.txt

 * Improved redirect_to handling in login and register forms.
 Can now specify a page by slug alone in the shortcode param for portability.
 * Improved Google reCAPTCHA v3 ("invisible captcha") to optionally display on all pages (recommended by Google to improve user "score").
 * Improved forms display in Customizer, now can view forms on blocked content (not just shortcode pages).
+* Improved functionality of hidden posts.
+Now saved in WP settings (options) instead of as a transient.
+* Improved user count transient.
+Now expires in 5 minutes instead of 30 seconds (will result in fewer loads of the query).

 * Membership products now support hierarchy.
 This can be used for "levels" or for multiple expiration periods yet still only have to assign one membership to content for all child memberships.